 - Add 1 tablespoon of oil to the hot skillet and allow to get hot.
 Still over high heat, add half of the drained chicken and sear, stirring occasionally, until cooked through, about 5 minutes.
 Remove the meat from the skillet and repeat with second half of chicken.

 - Add the veggies back into the skillet with the chicken and toss with tongs.
-Then serve with tortillas and toppings.
+Then serve with warm tortillas and toppings.

 Notes